Programs, Resources and Solutions

 Job Clubs are available for administrative job seekers.
 Contact Shirley Fickett at 617-542-4180 X 133 to join this group.

-Operation A.B.L.E. has an active Resource Room located at our headquarters at 174 Portland Street.
+Operation A.B.L.E. has an active Resource Center located at our headquarters at 174 Portland Street.
 It is open every day to job seekers 45+ from 2-5 PM.
 Work stations are available to update your resume, apply for jobs, or test your Microsoft Office skills on our Kenexa testing software.
 This is the same testing software used in many staffing agencies and you can get immediate results so you will know which programs you know well and which need more study.
+For more information on the ABLE Resource Center contact Patrice Ball - Program Manager, ABLE Job Resource Center x136 email@example.com.